redot-src/php-validator/README.md

 ## Pre-defined rules

-Heres a list of pre-defined rules:
+Here's a list of pre-defined rules:
 - `Alpha` => Check if the value is alphabetic
 - `Between` => Check if the value is between two values
 - `Contains` => Check if the value contains another value